-- 8. Many of the properties scaping in the front setback zoned for RC (residential / commercial) and MRO (mixed residential office) and have office uses do not appear to be in compliance with the Zone Code, which requires a 50/50 split between the two land uses (100% residential is permitted, but non-residential can be no more than 50%).
+- 8. Many of the properties zoned for RC (residential / commercial) and MRO (mixed residential office) have office uses that do not appear to be in compliance with the Zoning Code, which requires a 50/50 split between the two land uses (100% residential is permitted, but non-residential can be no more than 50%).
 These are primarily located along Lomas Boulevard and in the eastern portion of the Plan area, north of Lomas Boulevard. - 9.
 There is a disconnect between the existing land use, predominantly single family homes in the historic districts, and the zoning.
 This is of special concern in those districts that are not regulated by the LUCC because it could be seen as an economic incentive to demolish existing structures and rebuild at higher densities.
 In the historic districts regulated by the LUCC, the LUCC historic design guidelines for the district are different from the zoning regulations.

-- 10. There is a significant concern regarding the increase of bail bond offices within the Plan area and their apparent lack of compliance with the Zone Code.
-These businesses are open 24/7 and are a permissive use in the O-1 zone.
-The Sector Plan should specifically address bail bond offices and restrict their locations within the Sector Plan. - 11.
+- 10. There is a significant concern regarding the increase of bail bond offices within the Plan area and their apparent lack of compliance with the Zoning Code.
+These businesses are open 24 hours a day and are a permissive use in the O-1 zone.
+The Sector Development Plan should specifically address bail bond offices and restrict their locations within the Plan area. - 11.
 There is a need for more convenient and appropriately located commercial uses that serve the neighborhood.

-Location is everything; neighbors want services carefully sited and designed
+Neighbors want services carefully sited and designed